Lakers rout, eliminate Rockets behind LeBron’s 29 points | Sports-Games

 LeBron James had 29 points, 11 rebounds and seven assists and the Los Angeles Lakers eliminated the Houston Rockets from the NBA playoffs with a 119-96 victory in Game 5 on Saturday at the NBA bubble near Orlando.
 Kyle Kuzma scored 17 points, Markieff Morris added 16 and Danny Green chipped in 14 for the Lakers.
 Anthony Davis contributed 13 points and 11 boards but committed six turnovers.

 James Harden had 30 points, six rebounds and five assists and Jeff Green finished with 13 points off the bench for the Rockets.
 Russell Westbrook had 10 points on 4-of-13 shooting.
-It's the Lakers first trip to the Western Conference finals in 10 years.
+It's the Lakers' first trip to the Western Conference finals in 10 years, also the last year they won the NBA title.
 They will meet the winner of the series between the Los Angeles Clippers and Denver Nuggets.

 Like they did against the Portland Trail Blazers in the first round, the Lakers dropped Game 1 of the series and then won four in a row.
-The Lakers, who led by as much as 30, seized control of the game in the third quarter.
-A bucket by Harden allowed Houston to creep within 65-59 but Los Angeles answered with a 18-2 surge after a putback dunk by Davis made it 83-61 with 5:01 left in the third.
+The Lakers, who led by as many as 30 points, seized control of the game in the third quarter.
+A bucket by Harden allowed Houston to creep within 65-59 but Los Angeles answered with an 18-2 surge after a putback dunk by Davis made it 83-61 with 5:01 left in the third.

 The Lakers carried a 95-69 lead into the fourth quarter.
 They outscored the Rockets 33-18 in the third.
 The Lakers bolted out of the gate.
 They led by as many as 22 points in the first quarter before taking a 35-20 lead heading into the second quarter.